iceberg12/Udacity_SDC_Semantic_Segmentation/README.md

 ![alt text][VGGfreeze]

-Both the networks can classify the images at the rate 4.5 frame/s, which is ok but not at 24 frame/s though :P.
+Both the networks can classify the images at the rate 4.5 frame/s, which is ok but not at 24 frame/s though :P. Here is the classification result from the unfixed FCN, step-by-step during fine-tuning.

+Original
+![alt text][um_000003_0]
+After skip connection
+![alt text][um_000003_1]
+After l2 regularization
+![alt text][um_000003_2]

 ### Next

 If having more time I will try to implement on other class detection (pedestrian, bicycle, sign board, ...).
 Also try to achirve the test result at every epoch to improve the prediction accuracy in test.

-### Using GitHub and Creating Effective READMEs